nusantara-lab/academic_resume_edysetyawan/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+Edy Setyawan is an Indonesian manta ray scientist who is currently working independently.
+His research interests include population dynamics and spatial movement ecology of manta ray and other elasmobranch. {style="text-align: justify;"}